 Posts by Frank E. Nothaft

 Frank E. Nothaft is Freddie Mac’s chief economist.
 Nothaft is responsible for forecasts, research and analysis of the macroeconomy, housing and mortgage markets.
 He is also involved in affordable lending analysis and policy issues affecting the housing finance industry.
-He reports directly to Freddie Mac’s SVP of Economics and Strategy Ed Golding.

 The last few months brought good news for the U.S. housing market: construction up, more home sales, and home value growth turning positive.
 This has been a big change from a year ago.
 Given that, what are our crystal ball predictions for housing in 2013?